craigxchen/BlackjackRL/README.md

 You can simply clone/download the repository and run programs as-is.
 Below is a brief explanation of what is included:

+### KEY FILES

+VFA_Net is a sequential neural net written using primarily Numpy.
+This is used in place of PyTorch or Tensorflow due to the need for rapid flexibility in customization.

+TD0_Template is a template for a generic implementation of VFA_Net with TD(0) learning.
+It contains functioning code as well as pseudocode.

 ### Blackjack

 Tabular_QL is equipped with typical methods used in decaying epsilon-greey Q-learning.
 Consistently converges to optimal.